Swinfen Hall is a men’s prison and young offender institution (YOI) in the village of Swinfen, Staffordshire.

 Swinfen Hall is running a limited visits schedule.
 Visits are also happening differently than normal, observing strict guidelines, which must be followed.

 You can book your visit by telephone or email.
-There is no online booking service available.

 Booking line: 01543 484000